4 Fascinating Places To See In Milan

-There are terraces on the roof which you can access too.
-Here you get a magnificent view of Milan and the Alps in the distance on a clear day.
+There are terraces on the roof which you can access.
+From here you get a magnificent panoramic view of the Piazza, Milan and the Alps in the distance on a clear day.

 Don’t miss seeing the Duomo, Milan’s biggest tourist attraction.
 Check opening times on the Duomo’s website for tours that are available, as they vary from Summer to Winter.